HoloClean/HoloClean-Legacy-deprecated/README.md

 <b> 3.2 For MacOS </b>

-Install and run the MySQL .dmg file for MacOS from https://dev.mysql.com/downloads/mysql/ After the installation is finished, open system preferences and click on the MySQL icon and make sure the MySQL Server Instance is running.
+Install and run the MySQL .dmg file for MacOS from https://dev.mysql.com/downloads/mysql/

+After the installation is finished, open system preferences and <b> click on the MySQL icon and make sure the MySQL Server Instance is running.</b>

 Next run :
 ```
-sudo usr/local/mysql/bin/mysql_secure_installation
+sudo /usr/local/mysql/bin/mysql_secure_installation
 ```

 <b> 3.3 Create MySQL User and Database </b>